Is there anything more frightening in the world of exercise, than the words people throw around in the weight training community??

 If I read a research paper where the subjects are doing 8 reps at 65% 1RM, then I know, that they were probably using really light loads, not to failure.

-They are just used to talk about a general relationship so that we can understand the rough relative intensity of the exercise.
+The important thing to note is that 1RM and all it's derivatives are used to express a general relationship, so that we can all understand the relative intensity of the exercise.
 Which brings me to…

-Intensity in the fitness world means the percentage of 1RM used, relative to your ability.
-Or it means, how fast (like a sprint or race) was done relative to your ability.
+Intensity in the resistance training world means the percentage of 1RM used in an exercise, relative to your ability. *In other types of training it can mean how fast (like a sprint or race) was done relative to your ability too.

 A 2RM lift, is more intense than a 8RM lift.
-If I tell you to do two reps, with a 8RM load, that is also less intense than a 2RM lift for 2 actual repetitions.
+If I tell you to do two reps, with a 8RM load, that is less intense than a 2RM lift for 2 actual repetitions.
+It's also (you guessed it!) a 6RIR.

-Running 200 m, at 70% effort is a low to moderate intensity.
-It isn’t what will help you win a 200 m race, but it is easier to recover from and may help you do other things.
+Running 200 m, at 50% speed is a low intensity.
+Doing it at 70% your top speed is more of a moderate intensity.
+Neither will help you win a 200 m race, but it is easier to recover from, permits higher frequency of training and can yield other benefits for performance.

 If you’re competing in the 200m at a track event, you may want to run your first heat at 97% to leave something in the tank for the next heat.
 At least, if you’re confident you can win still running at a slightly lower intensity.